-Total agricultural imports fell to an all-time low of \$1.33 billion in 2019, but have grown significantly since then, reaching \$3 billion in 2022.
-In calendar year (CY) 2023, Venezuela's agricultural imports declined 8 percent year-on-year to \$2.77 billion; nevertheless, the volume of agricultural imports increased by 3.7 percent.
+Venezuela's agricultural imports fell to an all-time low of \$1.33 billion in 2019 but have recuperated significantly since then.
+In 2024, the value of Venezuelan agricultural imports rose by 9 percent to \$3 billion, and volume grew by 16 percent to 4.9 million metric tons (MMT).

-Comparing market share by volume, the United States was the second largest supplier of agricultural and food products in 2023 (29 percent market share), following Brazil (33 percent).
-From 2019, when they reached their all-time low of \$176 million, U.S. exports have recovered despite the fragile economic situation.
-In 2023, U.S. agricultural product exports totaled \$675 million, dropping 8.8 percent year-on-year.
-Top U.S. exports included soybean meal (\$335 million), corn (\$74 million), wheat (\$62 million), soybeans (\$50 million), and prepared foods (\$37 million).
+In 2024, U.S. agricultural exports reached a five-year high, growing 18.4 percent by value to \$800 million and 52 percent by volume to 1.9 MMT, driven mainly by an increase in bulk exports.
+Comparing by volume, the United States was the largest supplier of agricultural and food products in 2024 (39 percent market share), surpassing Brazil (28 percent).
+Top U.S. exports included soybean meal (\$296 million), corn (\$148 million), rice (\$82 million), wheat (\$71 million), and soybean oil (\$47 million).

-Venezuela's food and agricultural regulatory system is complex as the authorities inconsistently apply laws, conventions, and rules to trade.
+Venezuela's food and agricultural regulatory system remains complex as the authorities inconsistently apply laws, conventions, and rules to trade, often making arbitrary decisions.
 Although certain agencies that enforce import regulations and procedures have online processing systems available, these systems have sporadic failures and might be difficult to access outside Venezuela.
-Most exporters rely on reliable, local partners to navigate importing and registering products.
+Most exporters rely on local partners for importing and product registration.

-Section I - General Food Laws
+Section I - Food Laws